People and process

 Consumers play a crucial role in leveraging the shared services to meet their specific needs and requirements while adhering to the guidelines and standards set by the Platform team.

-The Platform team is responsible for overseeing the overall implementation and management of the shared tools and services to enable golden workflows, and driving its adoption within the organization.
-When a Platform team matures, they will tend towards providing their consumers an integrated user experience (that implements golden workflows) using the IDP.
+Platform teams are responsible for overseeing the overall implementation and management of shared tools and services to enable golden workflows, and driving their adoption within the organization.
+When a platform team matures, they tend towards providing their consumers with a user experience, using the IDP, which integrates with implemented golden workflows.

-In the context of Boundary adoption, the Platform team ensures efficiency and standardization by establishing and enforcing standards and best practices, promoting consistency across project teams and minimizing the risk of errors and inconsistencies that can disrupt operations.
-They enable scaling and reusability by enabling automated “golden workflows” for common user workflows that streamline operations and reduce redundant efforts.
-These golden workflows include and are not limited to the setting up of Boundary organizations, projects, hosts and host sets (including dynamic host catalogs), credential libraries, credential stores and integrating them with Vault for dynamic credentials
+In the context of Boundary adoption, the platform team ensures efficiency and standardization by establishing and enforcing standards and best practices, promoting consistency across project teams and minimizing the risk of errors and inconsistencies that can disrupt operations.
+They enable scaling and reusability by enabling automated golden workflows for common user workflows that streamline operations and reduce redundant efforts.
+These golden workflows include and are not limited to the setting up of Boundary organizations, projects, hosts and host sets (including dynamic host catalogs), credential libraries, credential stores and integrating them with Vault Enterprise for dynamic credentials.

-By providing valuable knowledge and expertise in Boundary to the consumer community, they serve as a centralized resource for expert guidance.
+By providing valuable Boundary knowledge and expertise to the consumer community, they serve as a centralized resource for expert guidance.
 This reduces the learning curve for project teams and ensures consistent application of knowledge throughout the organization.

-Automation and integration are facilitated by the Platform team, automating common tasks using IaC and integrating it with other DevOps tools.
+Platform teams facilitate automation and integration, automating common tasks using IaC and integrating it with other DevOps tools.
 This streamlines processes, increases speed, and reduces manual errors.
 They also address the security aspect by ensuring adherence to security best practices in infrastructure setup and maintenance, reducing vulnerabilities to cyber threats.

-Moreover, the Platform team significantly reduces the time to market for new features and applications.
-With a mature IaC/Terraform service, they expedite the deployment of new infrastructure, management of the various components of Boundary enabling faster time to market.
+Platform teams also reduce the time to market for new features and applications.
+With a mature IaC/Terraform service, they expedite the deployment of new infrastructure, management of the various components of Boundary, enabling faster time to market.

-The automation/tools team is a tactical component of the Platform team.
+Automation tooling teams are a tactical component of the Platform Team.
 They manage and maintain the automation and tools required for systems and services to operate effectively.
-They enable/implement "golden workflows'' for consumers to leverage the shared services and tools that are part of the platform.
+They enable and implement golden workflows for consumers allowing them to use the shared services and tools that are part of the platform effectively.
 As this team matures, they become the product owners and implementers of the IDP.

-There could be multiple teams within the Automation/Tools team, each responsible for a different tool or group of tools.
+Automation tooling teams may comprise multiple teams, each responsible for a different tool or group of tools.
 The CCoE provides overall strategic guidance for this team, and they collaborate with the consumer community to ensure that the services or workflows they enable meet their needs.

-In simpler terms, the Automation/Tools team is responsible for making sure that the tools and automation that are used by the Platform team are working properly.
-They also work with the consumer community to make sure that the services and workflows that are enabled by these tools meet their needs.
+In simpler terms, automation tooling teams are responsible for making sure that the tools and automation used by the Platform Team are working properly.
+They also work with the consumer community to make sure that the services and workflows meet their needs.

 Golden workflows

-- There are many benefits to using golden workflows.
-They can help to:
+There are many benefits to using golden workflows.
+They can help with the below.

 - Improve efficiency and productivity